crazybusy/python_batch_geocode/README.md

 Addresses can be geocoded for free at a rate of 2500 addresses per day, limited by Google.
 With a Google Developer API key, any number of addresses can be geocoded.

+If the geocode does not succeed as address not found, script does google web search to get spelling suggestions

 Data input and output is processed from CSV files.

-Please see full blog post at www.shanelynn.ie/